chpatola/flask_db/README.md

 The base functionality of the application is almost finished.
 What is missing is the admin's ability to delete a course.
 After that is set up, I will improve the stability of the app (validating input, error catching).

 ### Progression 10.10
+All base functionality is now in place.
+I have also added access control to the routes and implemented error handling.
+The layout is also more complete and I have diveded the code into files and impoved the code style.
+In my opinion, the app is now almost finished.
+I await feedback and will do the last finished up after that.
+Instructions for where and how to test the app is found on the top of this Readme file.